Friendshao/Friendshao.github.io/docs/publist.md

 <a name="collaboration"></a>
 <big>**&nbsp; &nbsp; &#9654; Collaboration Papers**</big>

 0. A.G.
-Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Searches for
-Continuous Gravitational Waves from Supernova Remnants in the first part of the LIGO-Virgo-KAGRA Fourth Observing run](https://arxiv.org/abs/2603.25808), arXiv:2603.25808

-0. A.G.
 Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Narrowband
 searches for continuous gravitational waves from known pulsars in the first two parts of the fourth LIGO-Virgo-KAGRA observing